How to Choose Between a Psy.D. and Ph.D.

 Ready to Take the Next Step?

 When researching a Psy.D. or a Ph.D. program in psychology, students should take into consideration accreditation status, length of program, admission requirements, and available concentrations.
-A comprehensive look at doctor of psychology or a doctor of philosophy in psychology degrees will help clarify the programs' key similarities and differences.
+A comprehensive look at Psy.D. vs. Ph.D. in psychology programs can help clarify which program is right for you.

 Explore More About Psychology